 Welcome to the Folk in Motion website, the home of 'wolk' dancing!

 Folk in Motion is a Community Interest Company (no 8609883) that is working to involve wheelchair users in adapted forms of traditional dance and to show the world that dance is for everyone.
 We run the free East London Wheelchair Dance Club, where anyone who is interested can join us to learn wolk.
 We hold the London 2012 Inspire mark, the badge of the London 2012 Inspire programme which recognises exceptional and innovative projects inspired by the 2012 Games.
 In February 2014 we presented Access All Areas! at Cecil Sharp House, the home of English folk dance, to celebrate the installation of step-free access to all floors.

 What is Wolk?

-Wolk dancing fuses folk dancing with a street dance ethos and is choreographed especially for wheelchair users.
+Wolk dancing fuses folk dancing with a street dance ethos and is choreographed especially to include all wheelchair users, including those who need to be pushed.
 Wolk draws on the rich heritage of English folk dance to create complex geometric patterns to original arrangements of traditional folk tunes, programmed specifically for wheelchair dancers.
 Dancers work in pairs, and dance in teams (ideally four or more pairs).
 Teams include roles for callers, music controllers and costume coordinators as well as dancers.
 Like street dancers and Morris dancers, teams develop their own unique style and energy and can form their own social circles too.